Susan Dudley, PhD, Isabel Platt, Caroline Halsted, and Alex Pew. National Center for Health Research

 “Overweight” and “obese” are categories determined by body-mass index (BMI), which is calculated based on height and weight.
 However, having a high BMI does not necessarily mean that you are at an unhealthy weight.
 Physical activity, genetics, and other lifestyle choices play an important role in determining your body’s health.
 BMI also doesn’t take muscle mass into consideration, so keep that in mind.

 If you want to try counting calories as a way to control your weight, try out the daily calorie needs calculator at cancer.org.
 You can also download the MyFitnessPal mobile app to log your daily calorie intake and exercise routine.

-Adding 30 minutes of moderate-intensity exercise to your daily routine can reduce the risk of heart disease, stroke, colon cancer, diabetes, and high blood pressure.
-Research indicates that exercise helps control weight, contributes to healthy bones, muscles, and joints, reduces falls among older adults, and helps to relieve arthritis pain.
-Exercise also reduces symptoms of anxiety and depression and is associated with better sleep.
+Adding 30 minutes of moderate-intensity exercise to your daily routine can reduce the risk of heart disease, stroke, diabetes, certain cancers, and high blood pressure.
+Research indicates that exercise helps control weight, contributes to healthy bones, muscles, and joints, reduces falls among older adults, helps to relieve arthritis pain, and can even reduce the likelihood of dying from cancer.12,13 Exercise also has positive mental health effects, like reducing symptoms of anxiety and depression, and it is associated with better sleep.12

 Everyone can benefit from regular physical exercise, and regardless of age or fitness level, it’s never too late to start.
 You don’t need to be an athlete, and the activity you choose doesn’t need to be strenuous, involve a gym membership, or be competitive.
 The point is simply to get moving, elevate your heart rate, and keep it elevated during the course of the activity period.